 It is typical that people with Dementia experience changes in their sexual drive.
-Depression can cause reduced interest in sex.
-Some spouses feel changes in sexual feelings toward their loved one as a result of providing daily caregiving tasks.
+Depression can cause a reduced interest in sex.
+Some spouses feel changes in sexual feelings toward their loved ones as a result of providing daily caregiving tasks.

-Changes caused by the disease may cause the person with the disease to exhibit inappropriate behaviour and increased sexual drive.
+Changes caused by the disease may cause the person with the disease to exhibit inappropriate behavior and increased sexual drive.

 React to your spouse with patience and gentleness.
 Give your loved one plenty of physical contact in the form of hugging, stroking or patting.

 In many cases, he or she may simply be anxious and need reassurance through touch and gentle, loving communication.